Professor, Literature (Early British, Medieval)

 "One Does Not Simply Laugh in Middle Earth: Sacrificing Humor in Peter Jackson's The Lord of the Rings."
 Postmedieval: A Journal of Medieval Cultural Studies 5.2 (2014): 184-198.
 Special Issue "Comic Medievalisms," ed.
 Louise d'Arcens.

-"H. P. Lovecraft's 'Unnamable' Middle Ages," in Gail Ashton and Daniel T. Kline, eds.
-Medieval Afterlives in Popular Culture.
-New York: Palgrave Macmillan, 2012.
+"H. P. Lovecraft's 'Unnamable' Middle Ages," in Medieval Afterlives in Popular Culture.
+Ed.
+Gail Ashton and Daniel T. Kline.
+Palgrave Macmillan, 2012.

 Geoffrey Chaucer Hath a Blog: Medieval Studies and New Media.
 With Jeffrey Jerome Cohen, Robert W. Hanning, and Bonnie Wheeler.
-New York: Palgrave Macmillan, 2010.
+Palgrave Macmillan, 2010.